udayankumar/udayankumar.github.io/_posts/2025-09-03-writing-llm-instructions.md

 That experience reminded me of an uncomfortable truth: prompts accumulate entropy.
 They bend under the weight of iteration, and unlike code, they lack the structural guardrails that keep complexity in check.

-As I work on prompt templates that might be used by hundreds of customers and run thousands of times, I keep hitting the same pain points.
+As I work on prompt templates that will be run thousands of times, I keep hitting the same pain points.
 These are issues where a small piece of code would be clearer and safer than a sprawling prompt.

 Of course, LLMs shine at NLP heavy tasks.
 But outside those, the differences between “prompt logic” and “code logic” become painfully obvious.